 Many people can tolerate gluten without any problems.
 People with coeliac disease, gluten sensitivities, wheat allergies and other conditions can really struggle to digest it though and is can wreak havoc across the body.

 Coeliac disease is an autoimmune disease that affects the villi in the intestines.
 It effects around 1% of people.
 Not everyone gets digestive upset symptoms with coeliac disease.
 Some people may feel tired and have anaemia instead.
 It can be hard to diagnose because of this.
+You can read more specific information about coeliac disease here.

 Non - Coeliac gluten sensitivity